TEA Texas Dyslexia Academies

 TDA 4: Dyslexia: From Child Find through the ARD Committee Process

-• Texas Dyslexia Academy 4: from Child Find through the Admission, Review, and Dismissal (ARD) Committee Process is designed to build background knowledge about the Individuals with Disabilities Education Act (IDEA) and special education from Child Find through the ARD committee process.
+Dyslexia: From Child Find through the Admission, Review, and Dismissal (ARD) Committee Process is designed to build background knowledge about the Individuals with Disabilities Education Act (IDEA) and special education.
 It provides information about core special education concepts such as Child Find, Full Individual and Initial Evaluations (FIIE), Admission, Review, and Dismissal (ARD) committees, and Individual Education Program (IEP) development.
 Participants will gain an understanding of:

 • Individuals with Disabilities Education Act (IDEA)